caeareva/NNSP/README.md

 The final projects code were modified to be run in command line rather than in Jupyter Notebook.
 Two models are included, a NNSP classifier model and a regression model, both learned in NNSP.

+The data to test, train and run the models was provided by the NNSP's authors.

 Enjoy!!!